jbro129/android-modding/README.md

 [SandBoxHookPlugin](https://github.com/ganyao114/SandBoxHookPlugin) by ganyao114 : demo for inject & hook in sandbox.

 [ShellDroid](https://github.com/wuhx/shelldroid) by wuhx : Create Virtual Environment for your Android Apps.

+[twoyi](https://github.com/twoyi/twoyi) by twoyi : A lightweight Android container on Android.

 [VMOSPro_RootXposed_Terminal](https://github.com/HuskyDG/VMOSPro_RootXposed_Terminal) by HuskyDG :A simple scripting tool that gives you useful features for VMOS or VMOS Pro.